 Mosquito-borne diseases: An outbreak of chikungunya virus has caused a number of deaths in French Polynesia.
 Outbreaks of dengue fever are common during the warm wet months of February to May.
 It is strongly recommended you take precautions against being bitten by mosquitoes, including using an insect repellent, wearing loose fitting, light coloured clothing and ensuring your accommodation is mosquito proof.
 Seek medical advice if you have a fever.
 Local authorities have dengue fever and chikungunya virus prevention measures in place.
 For further information see the WHO's fact sheets on dengue and chikungunya.
 The mosquito-borne disease filariasis also occurs, particularly in rural areas.

-Leptospirosis Outbreaks of leptospirosis are common.
+Leptospirosis Outbreaks of leptospirosis occur.
 Local authorities recommend wearing closed-in shoes when walking.
 Avoid swimming in rivers and contact with muddy water.
 For information on leptospirosis, see the World Health organisation’s website.

 Where to get help